eric-burel/data-fetching-patterns-in-react/README.md

 I believe discussing these concepts through a straightforward example is the best approach.
 I aim to start simply and then introduce more complexity in a manageable way.
 I also plan to keep code snippets, particularly for styling (I'm utilizing TailwindCSS for the UI, which can result in lengthy snippets in a React component), to a minimum.
 For those interested in the complete details, I've made them available [in this repository](https://github.com/abruzzi/react-network-advanced-client-side), with server-side rendering details [in another repository](https://github.com/abruzzi/react-network-advanced-next).

 It's important to note that the techniques we're covering are not exclusive to React or any specific frontend framework or library.
 I've chosen React for illustration purposes due to my extensive experience with it in recent years.
-However, principles like code splitting and server-side rendering are applicable across frameworks like Angular or Vue.
+However, principles like code splitting and server-side rendering are applicable across frameworks like Angular or Vue.js.
 The examples I'll share are common scenarios you might encounter in frontend development, regardless of the framework you use.

 Alright, let’s dive into the example we’re going to use throughout the article, a `Profile` page.